Post Graduate Government College, Sector 11, Chandigarh

 Post Graduate Government College Co-ed, Sector 11, (PGGC-11) is a constituent college of the Panjab University located in Sector 11, Chandigarh.
 It is as old as Chandigarh.

 History

 The college was started on 26 May 1953 from a building in Sector 10, at present the building houses the famous Hotel Mountview.
 Later it was shifted to the premises of Government Model Senior Secondary School, Sector 23.
 Finally, on 13 October 1960, the college was moved to its own building in Sector 11.
 The college building was originally designed by E Maxwell Fry, an English modernist architect.

-Courses

-PGGC-11 is affiliated with Panjab University and presently offers the following courses :